na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 #-> lurkzn's Claude settings (v1.4)<-
 ->**Email**: trojanmystery@proton.me<-
 ->**Discord**: lurkzn<-

+->*I am always looking to improve my prompts.
+If you notice glaring issues or things that can be improved, feel free to drop an email or a ping on Discord.
+Thanks <3*<-
 ***
 [TOC2]
 ***
 ```
 -----------------------------------------------------------------------------------------------------------------------
-I am always looking to improve my prompts.
-If you notice glaring issues or things that can be improved,
-feel free to drop an email or a PM on Discord.
-Thanks <3

 Changelog:
 12 Oct - v1.3 is public.
 Wrote instructions that refrains Assistant from rehashing established aspects already written
 in previous Assistant: responses within <chat>.